singer-io/tap_okta/README.md

 # tap-okta
-This is a Singer tap that produces JSON-formatted data following the Singer spec.
+This is a singer tap that produces JSON-formatted data following the Singer spec.

+This tap: